REG 05.58.01 - Additional Compensation Paid through the University

 8.1.2 All summer salary must have been processed for payment no later than September 30.
 See the Standard Operating Procedure for Summer Salary for Nine-Month Faculty for information on project numbers, purpose and earnings codes, and payroll schedules.

-In accordance with UNC Policy 300.2.13(for EPA employees) and State Personnel policies (for SPA) approved requests for additional compensation must be submitted to the University’s central Human Resources office for final review and processing.
+In accordance with UNC Policy 300.2.13(for EPA employees) and State Human Resources policies (for SPA) approved requests for additional compensation must be submitted to the University’s central Human Resources office for final review and processing.
 Documentation of all such payments, including written justification for the payment, must be maintained in the employee’s departmental records.

 8.3.
 Method of Payment and Deductions